mtumilowicz/git-notes/README.md

             git submodule update
             ```
 * commands
-    * git submodule add - add a new submodule to an existing repository
-        * example: git submodule add git@github.com:url_to/awesome_submodule.git path_to_awesome_submodule
     * git submodule update
         * moves into its subdirectory, run git fetch then git checkout the correct version
         * used after pulling a change in the parent repository that updates the revision checked out in the submodule